GNNUCV/MHCLNet/README.md

 ## Acknowledgement

 - This project is based on [ViTTT](https://github.com/LeapLabTHU/ViTTT).
-Thanks to the OpenMMLab team for their great work.
+Thanks to the LeapLab team for their great work.